TKothenbeutel/Unique-Spotify-Songs/README.md

 * Ensure the explorer tab is showing
 * There are two ways to upload files to this space:
-   * Drag your file/folder from your File Explorer onto the empty space
+   * Drag your file/folder from your File Explorer onto the explorer tab empty space
-   * Right click on the empty space, and click upload to open your File Explorer for selection
+   * Right click on the empty space in the expolorer tab, and click upload to open your File Explorer for selection

 ### Running the Program